thipages/one-stop/README.md

   - pushing a value to an array will trigger two callbacks (insertion + length property changes)
   - sorting an array will trigger many callbacks

-This latter limitation can be a performance issue, also a `debounce` function implementation may be useful
+This latter limitation can lead to performance issues; Also a `debounce` function implementation may be useful to avoid multiple sequential calls treatment for one set operation.